Exceptional customer service fuels customer success and drives business growth. Yet many customers still walk away feeling unheard and frustrated.

 Aligning your customer service goals with your broader business objectives ensures that your service strategy not only delights customers but also drives tangible results for your company.

 Having a clear customer service vision and setting customer service standards helps here.
 Your goals should be SMART goals: Specific, Measurable, Achievable, Relevant, and Time-bound.
-Focus on one area at a time, whether it’s improving response time, boosting customer satisfaction scores, or increasing your Net Promoter Score (NPS).
+Focus on one area at a time, whether you want to reduce response time, improve customer satisfaction scores, or increase your Net Promoter Score (NPS).

 Also, look at customer satisfaction metrics.
 Some customer service KPIs you’ll want to choose from include: